As an Amazon Associate I earn from qualifying purchases.

 This heavy-duty patio swing (with a canopy) can support over 750 pounds!

 The main drawback here is one that is easily remedied.
-The designer seems to have spent his entire development budget on the robust frame and canopy and forgot that they needed some space leftover in the budget for great cushions.
+The designer seems to have spent his entire development budget on the robust frame and canopy and forgot that they needed some space left over in the budget for great cushions.
 The included ones are passable and will last a season or two but most users find them thin and uncomfortable.
 If you plan on keeping the swing for years to come (which you should, it’s that nice) then you’ll probably want to invest in some thicker and more durable cushions.

 If none of the above options have the needed capacity for you or your guests, we might have to think a little bit out of the box.
-Patio chairs for fat people are hard to come by for two reasons: they have too low of capacity, and the seating area is too narrow for plus size comfort.
+Patio chairs for fat people are hard to come by for two reasons: they have too low of capacity, and the seating area is too narrow for plus-size comfort.

 These chairs would also be an awesome choice for a wedding or outdoor function where you think that heavy-duty seating might be required.
-We keep a couple of these exact chairs tucked in our garage just in case we need to pull them out for a game night and I highly recommend them.

 In the end, finding the best heavy-duty outdoor patio furniture for big people wasn’t so much a problem of availability but just a huge time commitment.
 Wading through thousands of reviews and sitting on lots of local patio furniture wasn’t the funnest thing I’ve done but I hope it was helpful for you!